-At the Devi Mandir we celebrate Navaratri (the Nine Nights of Worship of Divine Mother) four times a year, one in each season: winter, spring, summer and fall.
-On these occasions devotees chant, participate in homas, perform pujas, and fast.
+At the Devi Mandir, we celebrate Navaratri (the Nine Nights of Worship of Divine Mother) four times a year, one in each season: winter, spring, summer, and fall.
+On these occasions, devotees chant, participate in homes, perform pujas, and fast.

 At the culmination of the eighth day, Swamiji performs the Annapurna Puja and leads the chanting of the Annapurna Sahasranam (the Thousand Names of Annapurna).
 Devotees offer several different kinds of culinary delicacies to Mother Annapurna and pray for Her blessings of wisdom, renunciation, and completeness.

 - Annapurna Puja and Sahasranam by Swami Satyananda Saraswati.
 This is also available as an iPad App.

 - Annapurna Sahasranamvideo class series by Shree Maa and Swami Satyananda Saraswati.

 - Streaming podcast of Shree Maa singing the “Annapurna Stotram.”
 This is also available on the CD, In the Temple of the Heart.